Springjunky/spring-boot-multi-hsql/README.md

 ##### Thanks
-...to the real cool employee of https://www.codecentric.de/
+...to the real cool employees of https://www.codecentric.de/